Top Agile Metrics for Effective Team Management

 6. Lead Time

 Lead time is the period between the moment of making a request for delivering a product and the actual delivery.
 All the processes to bring a product to completion come under lead time.
 It also includes developing a business requirement and fixing bugs.
-Lead time is an important metric.
+Lead time is an important metric because it provides predictability regarding the time needed for every process.
 The reason for this is it provides the exact time calculation for every process.

 7. Value Delivered